Bergen County’s Project SEARCH

 How Does the Program Work?

 Project SEARCH utilizes a combination of classroom instruction and workplace internships.
-Program participants (interns) attend the program for 9 to 10 months at the host business site.
+Program participants (interns) attend the program for 9 months at the host business site.
 Many Project SEARCH sites are located within a hospital but can be done with any large employer where there are a variety of jobs.
-Each site can accommodate 6 to 12 interns.
+Each site can accommodate up to 12 interns.
 The site is staffed by two to three instructor/skills trainers to meet the needs of the interns, and a department mentor is identified at each internship site.

 The first few weeks of the program are focused on intern orientation, hands-on skill assessment, familiarization with the business environment, and developing an individualized employment plan.